httprb/http/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][build-link] the following Ruby  versions:
-versions:

-* Ruby 2.6
+- Ruby 2.6
-* Ruby 2.7
+- Ruby 2.7
-* Ruby 3.0
+- Ruby 3.0
-* JRuby 9.2
+- JRuby 9.2

 If something doesn't work on one of these versions, it's a bug.